 The Court's decision is clearly favorable to employers.
 However, as demonstrated above, the case: (i) is factually specific; (ii) contains significant disagreements among the justices; and (iii) provides little guidance on the types of "goodwill" that may be sufficient to enforce any particular non-competition agreement.
 Accordingly, absent special circumstances, the safest course of action is to continue obtaining non-competition agreements from newly hired employees and in exchange for confidential business information, training, or trade secrets that relate to the employer's need to limit competition.
-Although employers should also now identify "goodwill" as one of the interests to be gained and protected by virtue of the non-competition agreement or the provision of monetary benefits alone in exchange for it.
+Although employers should also now identify "goodwill" as one of the interests to be gained and protected by virtue of the non-competition agreement, they should not rely on this single element or the provision of monetary benefits alone in exchange for it.